Jury

 Person

 Phaedon-Theodore D. Tamvakakis is the Co-Founder (est. 1987) and currently serves as Chairman of Alpha Trust Mutual Fund and Alternative Investment Fund Management S.A.
-He started his career in 1985 at Unilever Greece as a Product Manager, and has also, among other roles, been Managing Director at Hambros Hellenic Mutual Fund S.A., Orion International Investment Trust S.A.
+He started his career in 1985 at Unilever Greece as a Product Manager, and has since been Managing Director at both Hambros Hellenic Mutual Fund S.A. and Orion International Investment Trust S.A.

 Tamvakakis is a member of the Board of the Hellenic Authors' Society, as well as occupying various non-executive positions in corporations and charities.
 He holds a BA in Economics and English from the American College of Greece, and an MA in Investment and Finance from the University of Exeter.